ryanklee/LLM-Workflow-Director/README.md

 - State management for tracking project progress
 - Command-line interface for easy interaction
 - Extensible architecture for custom plugins and LLM models
+- Coding conventions management and integration with Aider

 ## Installation